davidsheffield/McMScripts/README.md

 ## Dry run

 The input.csv file can be tested with a dry run using the flag `-d`.
 Additionally, you can submit to the dev/test instance of McM using the flag `--dev`.

+# Usage of getMcMTestScript.sh

+The command

+`sh getMcMTestScript PrepID`

+will get the request's test script from McM and store it in test.sh.
+Run `sh test.sh` to execute the test locally.
+The output file can be modified by the flag `-o` and the number of events can be modified using the flag `-n`.

 # Usage of getTimeSize.sh